Categories

 After the background research and benchmarking, a quick process including people from product, design, and development led to the definition of prioritized features and very simple wireframes.

-Simple wireframes with the main features and their release priority (releases 1 and 2)
+Simple wireframes showing the main features and their release priority (releases 1 and 2)

 Prototyping